‘The world’s history is the world’s judgement’ Friedrich von Schiller

 Besoms, Battledores, Bedsteads and Bum Rolls: the role of women in the seventeenth century

 Our Stuart female ancestors may be people we can identify, or they may be lurking, nameless, waiting to be discovered.
 In either case they existed, therefore we owe it to them to find out more about their way of life.
 This session provides an all-important context for these women; women whose detailed biographies probably elude us.
-Delivered by Mistress Agnes in period costume, this presentation describes cooking, cleaning, the making and laundering of clothes, maintaining the garden and the many other tasks of the Tudor housewife.
+Delivered by Mistress Agnes in period costume, this presentation describes cooking, cleaning, the making and laundering of clothes, maintaining the garden and the many other tasks of the Stuart housewife.
 At this time a woman’s work truly was never done.

 Tulips, Topiary, Tradescanth and Thyme: seventeenth century gardens